Professional Negligence (Architects, Surveyors, Builders)

 - Failure to advise about planning permission

-- Failure to manage/supervise a project (if contracted to do so)
+- Or failure to manage/supervise a project (if contracted to do so)

 Builder Negligence Claims